SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 sensitive.
 And there's more.

 One thing you may want to do is use POSIX-like conventions, instead of the default PowerShell-like parsing behavior.
-With POSIX conventions, arguments have separate long and short, one-character names, which use different prefixes (typically `--` for long names and `-` for short).
+With POSIX conventions, arguments can have a short, one-character name, and a separate long name, which uses a different prefix (typically `--` is used for long names, and `-` for short).
 Argument names are typically lowercase, with dashes between words, and are case sensitive.
 These are the same conventions followed by tools such as `dotnet` or `git`, and many others.
 For a cross-platform application, you may prefer these conventions over the default, but it's up to you of course.

 A convenient way to change these options is to use the [`ParseOptionsAttribute`][], which you can apply to your class.
 Let's use it to enable POSIX mode: